TeamCerulean/Cerulean/README.md

 Status

-Day 1 – Project started
+Day 2 – v0.01 released

-Learning python and building foundations
+Currently working on a basic chat system for the AI